How to Avoid Plagiarism | Tips on Citing Sources

-Paraphrasing does not mean just switching out a few words from a copied-and-pasted text.
-To paraphrase properly, you should rewrite the author’s point to show that you have fully understood it.
+Paraphrasing does not mean just switching out a few words from a copy-pasted text.
+To paraphrase properly, you should rewrite the author’s point in your own words to show that you have fully understood it.

-There are many different citation styles, and each one has its own rules.
-A few of the most common styles are Harvard, APA, and Vancouver.
-Your instructor may assign a particular style for you to use, or you may sometimes be able to choose yourself.
+There are many different citation styles, each with its own rules.
+Your instructor may assign a particular style for you to use, or you may be able to choose.
 The most important thing is to apply one style consistently throughout the text.

 The examples below follow APA Style.

 |In-text citation||The novel’s central theme is voiced by Cersei Lannister: ‘when you play the game of thrones you win or you die.
 There is no middle ground.’
 (Martin, 2002, p.
 403).|

 |Reference list||Martin, G. R. R. (2002).
 A game of thrones (Reprint ed.).
 Bantam.|